bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 Similarly, state transitions can be scheduled manually, one type at a time, in the `apply_state_transitions::<S>` exclusive system.

 What will you do with this much power?
-We don't know, but we're keen to find out.
+We're keen to find out!

 ## It's All Schedules?
 Managing complex control flow